RCAD/ringling-render-tools/README.markdown

     Exiting...

 If instead, you get an error about dot net, a reboot might be required.
 Reboot the machine and run the command again.
-If your output still doesn't match find me.
+If your output still doesn't match **find me**.

 Client Configuration
 --------------------